Combinatorial knot Floer homology and tangle decompositions: Introduction

 \begin{thm} If $K$ is a prime diagonal knot other than the unknot, then we have

 and

 \end{thm}

 We can define the diagonal analogue of the arc index.
-Recall that the \textit{arc index} $\alpha(K)$ of a knot $K$ is the minimal size of grid diagrams representing the knot.
-The additivity of the arc index is known \cite{Embedding-knots-and-links-in-an-open-book.-I.-Basic-properties}:

-The connected sums of diagonal knots are clearly diagonal.
-However, the converse is nontrivial.
+Recall that the \textit{arc index} $\alpha(K)$ of a knot $K$ is the minimal size of grid diagrams representing $K$.
+The additivity of the arc index is known \cite{Embedding-knots-and-links-in-an-open-book.-I.-Basic-properties}, i.e., $\alpha(K_1\# K_2)=\alpha(K_1)+\alpha(K_2)-2$.
+It is easy to see that the connected sums of diagonal knots are diagonal.
+However, the converse is not obvious.
 By exploring the next-to-top term of grid chain complexes, we obtain the following.

 \begin{dfn} For a diagonal knot $K$, we define \textit{diagonal arc index} $\alpha_{\mathrm{diag}}(K)$ as the minimal size of a diagonal grid diagram representing $K$. \end{dfn}